Side Projects That Became Very Successful

 Do you wish to start a new business or expand your business into a different area?
 Or, do you want to earn some side income or create a new project while you’re still employed in your regular job?
 Well, anyone can start side businesses or side projects.
 If you combine hard work with perseverance, a “can-do” attitude, positivity, and a dash of luck, who knows, your side project will become runaway success!

 You may not experience overnight success, and that’s okay.
 The ability to turn even the biggest misfortunes to their advantage is one of the defining characteristics of successful people.
-Also, they never fail to seize every good opportunity they happen to see.
-These examples below illustrate how these founders turn these side projects into iconic successes:
+They also never miss a chance to take advantage of one that presents themselves.

 Instagram

-Instagram is currently the most popular photo-sharing and social networking app, with 400 million monthly active users.
+With 400 million monthly active users, Instagram is presently the most popular photo-sharing and social networking app.
+These examples show how these entrepreneurs transform their side projects into legendary achievements.
 Less than two years after Instagram’s inception in 2010, Facebook acquired it for $1 billion.
 But it was not the original project that its founders, Kevin Systrom and Mike Krieger, developed.

 Instagram started as Burbn, which initially was a mobile check-in app that intended to combine the attributes of other apps such as Mafia Wars and, most of all, Foursquare.
 However, users saw Burbn as too similar to Foursquare, and also found it complicated to use.
 However, they were using Burbn’s photo-sharing feature a lot more than its check-in feature.
 So, Systrom and Krieger decided to focus on the photo-sharing infrastructure and threw everything else.
 Burbn would become a photo-sharing app as “Instagram,” which was coined from the words “instant camera” and “telegram.”